This blog post is talking about my latest work. If you have not

 the initial nebulous idea and made a

-of all the live action shots I wanted on 7/27.
+write-up of all the live action shots I wanted on 7/27.
 Using this list we

 did the live action filming on 8/25.
 We stuck mostly to the shot list, but we